pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

 ### Why look at case studies?

 - We learned about Conv layer, pooling layer, and fully connected layers.
 It turns out that computer vision researchers spent the past few years on how to put these layers together.
-- To get some intuitions you have to see the examples that has been made.
 - Some neural networks architecture that works well in some tasks can also work well in other tasks.
 - Here are some classical CNN networks:
   - **LeNet-5**